What Are The Best Treatment For Sciatic Nerve Pain & Sciatica Symptoms?

 There are some excellent sciatica treatments that most people can do in their own home to relieve sciatica pain.

-As you gain more movement in your muscles without intense pain, it’s important to add stretching to your daily regime.
 A fast way to get some relief is gentle stretching.
 The following stretches can help reduce your pain even during a flareup episode:

 • Sitting knee to opposite shoulder stretch